MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-microsoft-365-profile.md

 To enable the Microsoft 365 traffic forwarding profile for your tenant, you must have:

-- A **Global Secure Access Administrator** role in Microsoft Entra ID
+- A [Global Secure Access Administrator](../identity/role-based-access-control/permissions-reference.md#global-secure-access-administrator) role in Microsoft Entra ID to enable traffic profiles.
+- A [Conditional Access Administrator](../identity/role-based-access-control/permissions-reference.md#conditional-access-administrator)  role to create and interact with Conditional Access policies.
 - The preview requires a Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 - To use the Microsoft 365 traffic forwarding profile, a Microsoft 365 E3 license is recommended.